kc-ml2/Take-Home-Projects/Imbalanced-Signal-Data/readme.md

 The dataset is about Arrhythmia, which is a heart disease and can be detected by ECG(heartbeat) signal.

-The problem in the data is that Normal and abnormal data data are largely biased(Mostly normal).
+The problem in the data is that normal and abnormal data data are largely biased(Mostly normal).
 Abnormal data have multiple types each having small data number.

 This deteriorates the classfication problem to detect patients from the signal.